-- (a) "Recruiting" and "recruits" means any activity performed or directed by a person which entices, secures, persuades, hires, purports to hire, transports, or otherwise seeks to process or secure employment of a worker, or group of workers, for labor, work, or services performed in California. - (1) "Transports" means any person who coordinates or provides transportation specifically for the purpose of obtaining or accepting employment. - (2) "Process" includes but is not limited to interviewing, testing, evaluating, screening for job qualifications, setting up visa appointments with consulate, and referring a worker to an employer for consideration for hire. - (b) "Soliciting" and "solicits" means conducting or performing any communication, including but not limited to advertisements, distribution of information using any media or other person or entity which informs, offers, or purports to offer to a prospective worker, or group of workers, information regarding terms of employment for labor, work, or services performed in California. - (c) "Foreign guest worker" means a foreign worker, as defined in Section 9998.1, who is recruited and/or solicited by a foreign labor contractor to perform temporary nonagricultural labor in California pursuant to Section 101(a)(15)(H)(ii)(b) of the Federal Immigration and Nationality Act, commonly known as the "H-2B" worker visa program.
+- (a) "Recruiting" and "recruits" means any activity performed or directed by a person which entices, secures, persuades, hires, purports to hire, transports, or otherwise seeks to process or secure employment of a worker, or group of workers, for labor, work, or services performed to perform labor which is related to a potential temporary or permanent employment opportunity in California. - (1) "Transports" means any person who coordinates or provides transportation specifically for the purpose of obtaining or accepting employment. - (2) "Process" includes but is not limited to interviewing, testing, evaluating, screening for job qualifications, setting up visa appointments with consulate, and referring a worker to an employer for consideration for hire. - (b) "Soliciting" and "solicits" means conducting or performing any communication, including but not limited to advertisements, distribution of information using any media or other person or entity which informs, offers, or purports to offer to a prospective worker, or group of workers, information regarding terms of employment for labor, work, or services performed of work for the worker to consider or accept which is related to a temporary or permanent employment opportunity in California. - (c) "Foreign guest worker" means a foreign worker, as defined in Section 9998.1, who is recruited and/or solicited by a foreign labor contractor to perform temporary nonagricultural labor in California pursuant to Section 1101(a)(15)(H)(ii)(b) of the Federal Immigration and Nationality Act, commonly known as the "H2b" "H-2B" worker visa program.